yydzero/yydzero.github.io/_posts/2016-07-06-docker_cheat_sheet.md

 * then, we should have an image to run container

 ```
-# if no exiting image, build one or pull one from docker hub
+# if no existing image, build one or pull one from docker hub

 # build one from Dockerfile
 cd <path_to_gpdb>